Side Effects

 Low Red Blood Cell Count (Anemia)

-Anemia is a decrease in the number of red blood cells (RBC).
-This article describes details about anemia, signs and symptoms and how it is treated.
+Anemia means you have less red blood cells (RBCs) than you usually do.
+This article describes details about anemia, signs and symptoms, and how it is treated.

 Low White Blood Cell Count (Neutropenia)